smeed652/everybite-app-admin/docs/README.md

 - **Story point completion** and velocity tracking
 - **Release tag tracking** for completed features

+## 🎯 Scope Management

+Each story includes a scope section that defines:

+### **Approved Areas (No Permission Required):**

+- Files and directories that can be modified without asking permission
+- Typically includes story-specific code and documentation
+- Allows for efficient work within the story's scope

+### **Ask Permission Required:**

+- Files and directories that require explicit permission to modify
+- Includes core architecture, configuration, and other stories
+- Prevents unintended changes outside the story's scope

 ## 🏷️ Release Tracking

 Each story includes release tag information: